keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 - You don't need to sleep, and magic can't put you to sleep.

 **Fuel Dependent**
-As a mechanical being, you do not need to sleep.
+As a mechanical being, you do not need to eat or sleep.
 Although, you start to run out of fuel after roughly 7 days.
 You can refill by fueling yourself with 1gp worth of diesel, which can be bought in cans and carried.
 When you run out of fuel, you gain 1 level of exhaustion per hour, until you reach 5 levels where you shut off and become dormant until someone refills your tank.
 After you are refilled, you return back to normal with no levels of exhaustion.

 **Idle**
 When a Runeforged has the opportunity to long rest, instead of staying awake they may choose to enter a low-function state of idling.
-During this period, they regain 1/2 of a day's worth of fuel, and count as having taken a long rest.
+During this period, they regain 1 day's worth of fuel, but count as a completely inert object during this time, only woken up earlier if a companion forces them to for any reason.

 **Integrated Protection**
 Your body has built-in defensive layers, which can be enhanced with armor.